 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Wound Healing And Your Diet
+Wound Healing and your Diet

 Why healthy foods are important for wound healing:

-Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure ulcers.
+Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure injuries.
 There is no special diet that will heal your wound, but a healthy meal plan can help your wound heal faster.
 Nutrients that are important for healing are protein, zinc, and vitamin C. Liquids are also important for wound healing.

 Follow a healthy meal plan:

 - Eat a variety of foods from each food group every day.
 Eat regular meals and snacks to help you get enough calories and nutrients.
 If you have trouble eating 3 meals each day, eat 5 to 6 small meals throughout the day instead.
 Include good sources of protein, zinc, and vitamin C each day.